abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 }
 ```

-`spec` describes the specification as kubernetes pod does.
+`spec` describes the pod specification, following the standard Kubernetes pod specification format.

-- `imagePullSecrets`: a list of secret dict `{ 'name': name_of_secret }` to pull images.
-In most cases the secret are defined to pull images on a private registry [pull-image-private-registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)
+- `imagePullSecrets`: a list of secret references in the form `{ 'name': name_of_secret }` used to pull images.
+In most cases, these secrets are configured to pull images from a private registry.
+See [pull-image-private-registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)
-- `shareProcessNamespace`: `boolean` to share process between ephemeral containers and graphical container.
-When process namespace sharing is enabled, processes in a container are visible to all other containers in the same pod. [share-process-namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/)
+- `shareProcessNamespace`: a boolean that enables process namespace sharing between ephemeral containers and the graphical container.
+When process namespace sharing is enabled, processes in a container are visible to all other containers in the same pod.
+See [share-process-namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/)
 - `securityContext`: defines privilege and access control settings for the desktop pod.
-Values `{{ supplementalGroups }}` `{{ uidNumber }}` `{{ gidNumber }}` are replaced by ldap or default values during the create desktop process.
-[Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/)
+The values `{{ supplementalGroups }}`, `{{ uidNumber }}`, and `{{ gidNumber }}` are substituted with LDAP-provided or default values during the desktop creation process.
+See [Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/)
 - `tolerations`: [Tolerations allow the scheduler to schedule pods with matching taints.](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)